SandraCalero/MooveBoard/README.md

 The structure of this project is separated into folders by responsibility within the project as follows:

 - **assets**

   Contains a folder called icons, inside which are all the images used for the icons inside the body of the application.

 - **components**

-  The structure used in which the organization of the functional components is based on the methodology of creation of design systems [Atomic Design](https://atomicdesign.bradfrost.com/) from which the following levels were taken:
+  The structure used in which the organization of the functional components is based on the [Atomic Design](https://atomicdesign.bradfrost.com/) system creation methodology from which the following levels were taken:

   - Atoms: These are the basic components of matter.
 Applied to this project, atoms are the smallest component that does not contain other components within itself, such as a button.
   - Molecules: Molecules are groups of atoms bonded together and are the smallest fundamental units of a compound.
 These molecules acquire their own properties and serve as the backbone of our design systems.